top of page

 Scientific Challenges

-• Such flows are characterized by widely varying levels of turbulence, chemical reactions, temperatures, and pressures within optically challenging environments including particulates, droplets, high pressures, and shock-wave interactions.
+• Such flows are characterized by widely varying levels of turbulence, chemical reactions, temperatures, and pressures within optically challenging environments, including particulates, droplets, high pressures, and shock-wave interactions.

 Research Needs

-• Understanding and predicting the performance of next-generation devices requires advanced diagnostics, therefore, that can resolve a wide range of spatio-temporal scales, interrogate multiple phases, and extract quantitative information about velocity and state variables (temperature, pressure, and density) within such extreme environments.
+• These diagnostics must be capable of resolving a wide range of spatio-temporal scales, interrogate multiple phases, and extract quantitative information about highly coupled state variables within such extreme environments.

-Where it all Happens: Purdue University's Maurice J. Zucrow Propulsion Labs
+Where it all Happens: Purdue University's Maurice J. Zucrow

 • History